jasnell/proposal-deprecated/README.md

 # Proposal

-The proposal is to introduce a new `deprecated;` global to the language such that deprecated code can be easily identified in a standard way by tooling and the VM implementations.
+The proposal is to introduce either a new `deprecated;` global to the language or a new `'deprecated';` pragma directive such that deprecated code can be easily identified in a standard way by tooling and the VM implementations.

 For example: